 DELETE r

-If a node has associated edges, you cannot directly delete the node.
-You must use the DETACH DELETE statement to delete both the node and its edges.
+When a node has associated edges, use DETACH DELETE to remove the node and all its edges.

 SELECT * FROM cypher('<graph_name>', $$